§ 01 Adjustment psychiatry

 Sleep disruption

-Supporting rest when transition has turned nights into rumination, vigilance, or repeated waking.
+Restoring rest when the transition has turned nights into rumination, vigilance, or repeated waking, using non-controlled options only.

-Addressing energy, motivation, appetite, and cognitive slowing when mood has become biologically heavy.
+Addressing energy, motivation, appetite, and cognitive slowing when the mood has become biologically heavy rather than situationally sad.

 Major change deserves clear boundaries.